hagege/child_themes/plugins/shrinking-logo-sticky-header/readme.txt

 4. Click on `Activate plugin`

 == Changelog ==
+= 1.4.1: November 20, 2025 =
+* Added Option: Menu does not appear as sticky on mobile devices - may be better for accessibility reasons
+* Fix: ID in form field corrected
+* Tested up to WordPress 6.9

 = 1.4: September 10, 2025 =
 * Added: Option for disable inner spacing (padding) in header